jinghuazhao/DSA/README.md

 # DSA
 Data Structures and Algorithms

-The repository contains curated codes for data structures and algorithms.
+The repository contains information on (classic implementation of) data structures and algorithms.